Samudralavikas2005/COATS_2.0/README.md

 Copy the printed contract address into your `.env` as `CONTRACT_ADDRESS`.

 ### How it works
-Every case log entry, chain of custody event, and login attempt is:
+Every case log entry, chain of custody event, progress entry, handover, and login attempt is:
 1. Hashed using SHA-256
-2. Anchored to the Sepolia Ethereum testnet
+2. Anchored to the Sepolia Ethereum testnet in a background thread
 3. Transaction ID stored in the database
 4. Verifiable by anyone on [sepolia.etherscan.io](https://sepolia.etherscan.io)

+A threading lock ensures transactions are serialized to prevent nonce collision errors.

 ---